 Fund Mapping

 The GEMS ESG contains additional equity and bond fund returns that would allow for a more refined mapping of funds.
-Companies shall use their existing fund mapping rather than create a more refined fund mapping.
+Companies shall use their fund mapping as of 12/31/21 rather than create a more refined fund mapping.
 A survey question will ask participants to qualitatively or quantitatively address how their results would be impacted by including a more refined fund mapping.

 Section III: Attribution Analysis